mrocklin/thesis/logpy.md

           ]
 ~~~~~~~~~~~~

-These can later be injected into a LogPy relation; the standard LogPy abstract data structure to store information.
+These can later be injected into a LogPy relation.

 ~~~~~~~~~~~~Python
 from logpy import TermIndexedRelation as Relation